 A good source of fatty acids and phytosterols, this berry is in high demand as a supplement and tea for treating benign prostatic hyperplasia.
 Many people since ancient days ground and used the palmetto berry’s seeds for a wide array of alternative medicines.

 Besides all that, honeybees make saw palmetto honey from this tiny palm.

 Production of Palmetto Honey

-April to July brings the saw palmetto in the blooming season.
+April to July brings the saw palmetto into the blooming season.
 During this time, bees gather nectar from the palmetto blossoms.
 Then, these industrious creatures start to craft them to become honey.

 With the nectar, the bees tirelessly fan their wings to dehydrate this golden liquid.
 This process reduces the moisture content of the nectars from 80% to 17%, turning it into honey.

 Saw palmetto honey is rarely available beyond the borders of Florida and its neighboring states.
-The honeys that beekeepers gather from palmetto are usually saved exclusively for themselves or close friends.
+The jars of honey that beekeepers gather from palmetto are usually saved exclusively for themselves or close friends.